Skip to content

 Both spouses/partners undergraduate students - Each spouse/partner will need to enroll for a minimum of six (6) credit hours per semester.

-Graduation: Graduating residents must email either a 30-day Intent to Vacate notice or a Graduation Extension Application to eligibility@usa.utah.edu before the final day of class of the last semester they enroll in any credit hours.
+Graduation: Graduating residents must email either a 30-day Intent to Vacate notice or a Graduation Extension Application to eligibility@apartments.utah.edu before the final day of class of the last semester they enroll in any credit hours.
 Graduation Extension Applications are subject to an approval process.
-Residents granted a Graduation Extension will be allowed to reside in Student Apartments for approximately 90 days following the last semester they are enrolled in any credit hours.
+Residents granted a Graduation Extension will be allowed to reside in Sunnyside Apartments for limited amount of time following the last semester they are enrolled in any credit hours.

 If graduating residents need fewer than the required number of credit hours their final semester, they must notify the Main Office of the situation by emailing eligibility@usa.utah.edu before the start of their last semester.